-- Dental implant crown and abutment procedures - Covered once every seven years on the same tooth. - Repair of a crown, implant-supported prosthesis, or abutment - Crown repairs are covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis or abutment (bridge) are limited to one per tooth, for the entire time you are on this plan.
+Dental implant crown and abutment procedures

+Covered once per tooth every seven years.

+- Repair of a crown, implant-supported prosthesis, or abutment - Covered once per tooth while your child is enrolled in this plan. - Repair of an implant-supported prosthesis or abutment (bridge) are limited to one per tooth, for the entire time you are on this plan.